silnrsi/font-ruwudu/documentation/source/resources.md

 One page that may prove helpful is: [Roman Script to Arabic Script Conversion](https://software.sil.org/arabicfonts/rs-to-as-conversion/).

-Other suggestions are listed here: [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).
+Other suggestions are listed here: [Overview of the text conversion process](https://writingsystems.info/topics/encoding/encoding-conversion/#overview-of-the-text-conversion-process).

 See also: [Arabic Fonts -- Resources](https://software.sil.org/arabicfonts/resources/).